Labour's Budget means a broken promise on local libraries | Croydon Conservatives Skip to main content

 What does the Council going bankrupt mean for you?

 Croydon Council is over £1.5 billion in debt - caused by the irresponsible decisions of the Labour Administration.
-They are now embarking on a series of terrible, and avoidable, cuts that will affects every single person living in Croydon.

 Show only